MichaelZhao21/michaelzhao-OLD/blog_files/website-creation-0000.md

 This generated a rather ugly file structure, so the rest of the day was spent cleaning up the file system and removing a lot of the excess files.

+**Routers** have been discovered :DDD.
+I'm adding it to create the multiple pages I have (hope it works!).
+Here's the link to the Tutorial page: [React Routers](https://www.tutorialspoint.com/reactjs/reactjs_router.htm)

 ### Design

 I drew up a basic outline of the first iteration of the website, which would obviously be improved upon, but it's not bad for a first design: